thospfuller/awesome-search-engine-optimization/README.md

 - [Surfer Local](https://surferlocal.com/) -- Surfer Local is a tool for analyzing competitors and generating strategies for growing business.

 # Local SEO
-- [Local SEO: A Simple (But Complete) Guide](https://ahrefs.com/blog/local-seo/) See quote re Bing Places "there will be an option to import data from Google My Business."
+- [Local SEO: A Simple (But Complete) Guide](https://ahrefs.com/blog/local-seo/) See quote re Places "there will be an option to import data from Google My Business."
 - [How To Dominate The Google Snack Pack & Local SEO](https://youtu.be/ZeTXEwt6nRo)

 # Keyword Research Tools